JuliaDynamics/DynamicalSystems.jl/docs/src/nlts.md

 # Nonlinear Timeseries Analysis
 ## Delay Coordinates Reconstruction
-A mono-dimensional timeseries recorded in some manner from a dynamcal system can be used to gain information about the dynamics of the entire phase-space of the system.
+A timeseries recorded in some manner from a dynamical system can be used to gain information about the dynamics of the entire phase-space of the system.
 This can be done by reconstructing a new phase-space from the timeseries.
 One method that can do this is what is known as [delay coordinates embedding](https://en.wikipedia.org/wiki/Takens%27_theorem).

 In `DynamicalSystems.jl` this is done through the `reconstruct` interface: